aery32/aery32-refguide/source/module_functions.rst

     twi_init_master();

 The default TWI initializer sets the SLK frequency to 400 kHz and clears the internal device address.
 If you want to change TWI clockwave use ``twi_setup_clkwaveform()`` after calling the init().
-For example, to set SLK to 100 kHz with 50% dutycycle
+For example, to set SLK to 100 kHz with 50% dutycycle, call

 .. code-block:: c++